khalliez/webdevelopment/README.md

 https://www.getpostman.com/      Helps development for http requests

-https://c9.io/     Cloud 9  Sets up the entire full stack environment for you
+https://c9.io/     Cloud 9  Sets up the entire full stack environment for you.
+So it has all the libraias and environment for you. the code runs off their server.